Apigee Edge Installer for PCF

 If there is a CVE for the CentOS stemcell, your environment could be at risk.

 Recommended Action: Find the current major line of CentOS, see https://bosh.io/stemcells/.
 And, find the version of the CentOS stemcell used by the Apigee Edge Installer for PCF, see https://docs.pivotal.io/partners/edge-installer.
 If the versions are not the same, contact Apigee.

-This documentation describes Edge Installer for Pivotal Cloud Foundry (PCF), which installs the API management service Edge for Private Cloud on PCF.
+This documentation describes Apigee Edge Installer for Pivotal Cloud Foundry (PCF), which installs the API management service Apigee Edge for Private Cloud v4.19.01 (Edge) on PCF.

-Apigee Edge manages API complexity and risk in a multi- and hybrid-cloud world by ensuring security, visibility, and performance across the entire API landscape.
-For more information, see What is Apigee Edge.
+Edge manages API complexity and risk in a multi- and hybrid-cloud world by ensuring security, visibility, and performance across the entire API landscape.
+For more information, see What is Edge.

 - The Developer Services portal requires an additional server.

-You can install Edge for Private Cloud and its optional additional components in two ways:
+You can install Edge and its optional additional components in two ways: